ComteHerrapait/cloud-lab3/README.md

 	python3 lab3_ec2.py

-Install tmux to allow the script to run even after putty has been closed down :
+Install tmux to allow the script to run even after putty has been shut down :

 	tmux new -s server-lab3
 	tmux a -t server-lab3